djamelzerrouki/Weather-Flutter/README.md

 # weather ☁⛅⛈🌤🌥🌦🌧🌨🌩🌪🌫🌝❄

-Flutter Weather Application.
-Current weather and forecasts in your city
+Flutter Weather Application 📱 💡.
+Current 📍 weather ⛅⛈🌤 and forecasts in your city 🌎🗺.

-Get current weather, daily forecast for your city
+Get current  📍 weather ⛅⛈🌤, daily forecast for your city🌎🗺

 ## Screenshots